Geology

 - compose field notes.

-- analyze collected field data.
+- collect and analyze field data.

 GEOL 495 Independent Studies in Geology